kuhlaid/svelte2/README.md

+March 26, 2020
+- released version 0.1
+- beginning to run PWA audits and add in placeholders for missing PWA pieces

-March 25, 2020 - wpg
+March 25, 2020
-- starting a fresh Svelte app using: npx degit sveltejs/template svelte2 cd svelte2
+- I started building this Svelte app using some of the following comands to copy a basic Svelte template and the modules I would use to develop the app: npx degit sveltejs/template svelte2 cd svelte2 npm install
-npm install